 We’re living in tough times these days.
 The news pundits are using the word “recession” freely.
-Even John McCain said it.
 The prices of milk, eggs, and gasoline are skyrocketing.
 And the latest news is that Costco and Sam’s Club are rationing rice, because there may be a rice shortage.

 With all the bad news, it’s easy to panic.
 Will we be able to afford life’s necessities?
 Is my job secure?
 Is my home’s value going to tank?

 Prepare, But Don’t Worry

 As Christians, though, we are not to worry.

 One of my favorite passages of scripture is Matthew 6:25-27.

 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more important than food, and the body more important than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Who of you by worrying can add a single hour to his life?